 Taking this tram is really easy.
-Just go to one of the scheduled stops on the free tram zone.
+Just go to one of the scheduled stops on the free tram zone (see the map here).
 The tram, which is very recognisable do to its retro look, operates in both directions approximately every 30 minutes.

 Water is always a great plus in a big city.
 In Melbourne you will have the opportunity to enjoy the Yarra River.
 You can take great walks along this river on roads suitable for cyclists, pedestrians and joggers.
 BBQ, picnic and fishing facilities are also available.